Skill level

 Color, size and shape patterns

-Find an object that is different in shape, color or size only
+Find an object that is different only in shape, color or size

 Same and different sets of objects